 Producer Prices Change in Italy averaged 1.71 percent from 1992 until 2021, reaching an all time high of 9.20 percent in July of 1995 and a record low of -7.60 percent in July of 2009.
 This page provides the latest reported value for - Italy Producer Prices Change - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Italy Producer Prices Change - data, historical chart, forecasts and calendar of releases - was last updated on May of 2021.

-Producer Prices Change in Italy is expected to be 2.90 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Producer Prices Change in Italy to stand at 2.10 in 12 months time.
-In the long-term, the Italy Producer Prices Change is projected to trend around 1.90 percent in 2020, according to our econometric models.
+Producer Prices Change in Italy is expected to be 0.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Producer Prices Change in Italy to stand at 1.40 in 12 months time.
+In the long-term, the Italy Producer Prices Change is projected to trend around 1.60 percent in 2022 and 1.80 percent in 2023, according to our econometric models.